andrus/dflib-presentation-public/README.md

 # DataFrame: a Swiss Army Knife of Java Data Processing

-This is a Jupyter notebook code and the demo env setup scripts for the [DataFrame / DFLib.org presentation](https://www.youtube.com/watch?v=OrGqCflOMIc) in the Nashville Java User Group
+This is Jupyter notebook code and the env setup scripts for the [DataFrame / DFLib.org presentation](https://www.youtube.com/watch?v=OrGqCflOMIc) in the Nashville Java User Group

 ## Git Notes
 After clone, run this to ensure IPython notebooks are committed without output data: